Spring in the mountains – Saturday 5 September 2020

 Places include Mt Wilson, Wildwood Garden and Mt Banks – a few details on each are provided here.

-Food is available at Wildwood, but needs to be booked in advance.
+Food is available at Wildwood but should be booked in advance.
 Menus for lunch range from $25 to $35 (including entry fee of $10) and afternoon tea is $18 including entry.
-(Menus are available on request from Heather).
+Call 0417 042 460 to order food (This is Wayne, one of the owners.
+He advised if not booking ahead to order food as soon as you arrive, to avoid queues).

 Entry is $10 (or is included with the price for food, if purchased).